Breast Reduction Surgery

 Breast size and shape can affect a woman's well being, self-image, psyche and lifestyle.

 The operation is one of the most commonly performed, the results are predictable and the women who have this operation are usually delighted by the transformation.

-If you are considering a breast reduction operation, this information will give you a basic understanding of the procedure - when it can help, how it is performed and the results you can expect.
+If you are considering breast reduction surgery, this information will give you a basic understanding of the procedure - when it can help, how it is performed and the results you can expect.

 Ideally you should be near to your normal weight for height when the operation is carried out.
 Any woman with large breasts may be a candidate for the operation, especially if their breasts are causing any of the following: